juba/scatterD3/README.md

 Furthermore, `scatterD3` provides some additional handlers to two interactive features : SVG export and zoom resetting.

 The
 [sample scatterD3 shiny app](http://data.nozav.org/app/scatterD3/) allows you to see the different features described here.
-You can [check its source code on GitHub](https://github.com/juba/scatterD3_shiny_app) and the [introduction vignette](https://rawgit.com/juba/scatterD3/master/vignettes%2Fintroduction.html) for a better understanding of the different arguments.
+You can [check its source code on GitHub](https://github.com/juba/scatterD3_shiny_app) and the [visual guide](https://rawgit.com/juba/scatterD3/master/vignettes%2Fintroduction.html) for a better understanding of the different arguments.

 ## Credits